garrandall/popular-music-data/tracks/love-has-finally-come-at-last-bobby-womack-patti-labelle.md

 ---
 Love has finally come at last
 And I'm never gonna give it back
-Ooh, no, no, no
+Oh, no, no, no
 Love has finally come at last
 And I'm never gonna give it back
-Ooh, no, no, no, no, no
+Oh, no, no, no, no, no
 Jut like an old cliche
 One that simply says
 You can't miss what you never had